AndrewPaulLund/cs205project/README.md

 ### Discussion about goals achieved, improvements suggested, lessons learnt, future work, interesting insights…

 We are very happy with the speedup we achieved through binning.
+After determining the optimal bin size of 1 million

 ---